SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 3. Initialize and load the NVM3 configurations

-4. Wait for the sensor is booted and initialize the sensor with the configurations from NVM3:
+4. Wait for the sensor to be booted and initialize the sensor with the configurations from NVM3:

 5. Initialize RFID

 6. Initialize application

-7. After the *sl_bt_evt_system_boot_id* event arrives, App sets up the security manager to bond with an iOS/Android device.
+7. After the *sl_bt_evt_system_boot_id* event arrives, the application sets up the security manager to bond with an iOS/Android device.
 And then start advertising.

-8. Handle GATT event to help user configure the [Use EFR Connect Mobile Application](#use-efr-connect-mobile-application) and get the result from the algorithm calculation over the *EFR32 connect* mobile app
+8. Handle GATT event to help users configure the [Use EFR Connect Mobile Application](#use-efr-connect-mobile-application) and get the result from the algorithm calculation over the *EFR32 connect* mobile application

 #### Application logic ####